airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 Airbyte Cloud has identical heartbeat monitoring and alerting as Airbyte Open Source.

 If these issues show up on Airbyte Cloud,
 1. Please read [Known Causes](#known-causes) to understand the possible causes.
-In many cases, the issue is with the source or destination, not with Airbyte.
+In many cases, the issue is with the source, the destination or the connection set up, and not with Airbyte.
 2. Reach out to Airbyte Support for help.

 ## Technical Details